Call Now Free Quote

 The first question we work to answer when a homeowner calls about repointing is not “what mortar type do you want?”
 It is “what mortar type does this building require?”
 The building’s age, brick hardness, existing mortar composition, and exposure conditions determine the specification.
 The contractor’s preference does not enter the equation.

 If your home was built before 1920 and has not been repointed, or was repointed previously with an unknown mortar type, the correct first step is assessment.
 An experienced mason can determine in a short on-site inspection whether the existing mortar is lime-based or Portland-based and what formulation the next repair requires.
+For an overview of the full repointing process, see What Happens During a Tuckpointing Job and How Long Does Tuckpointing Last.

 Portland cement mortar on pre-1920 soft brick is not a maintenance choice.
 It is a destruction mechanism that takes 5 to 10 years to become obvious.